appteam-nith/GIC-Admin-Site/README.md

 ### Prequisites to run the server:

 1. Node and npm, express globally
-2. Python-3 support and Anaconda should installed
+2. Python-3 support and Anaconda should be installed
 3. LaTex Modules: texlive-base, texlive-xetex, texlive-fonts-extra

 ### Prerequisites to run the web-site: